I recently returned from a 17-day adventure in Paris. And I can’t stop thinking about my carry-on.

 It’s not that I want to live out of a suitcase.

 A carry-on life not weighed down by too much to manage.
-By the tending and taking care of possessions.
-By the organizing and arranging of things.
-By stuff—and all the struggle that can come with it.
+Not cluttered with the tending and caretaking of possessions.
+Not about organizing and arranging for the sake of keeping.

 Simplicity and ease